zyfra/ebonite/README.rst

 Quickstart
 =============

-Before starting with Ebonite prepare your model.
+Before you start with Ebonite you need to have your model.
-This could be a model from your favorite library (list of supported libraries is presented above) or a custom Python function working with typical machine learning data structures.
+This could be a model from your favorite library (list of supported libraries is below) or just a custom Python function working with typical machine learning data.

 .. code-block:: python